 ?Does a medium shag suit fine or thick hair?

 Both.
 Soft layers fake fullness on fine hair, while internal thinning removes weight from thick hair so it moves.
-The layering is customized to your texture, so tell your stylist what you have.
+The layering gets customized to your texture, so tell your stylist exactly what you’re working with before the first cut.

-?How do I keep a shag looking timeless rather than dated?
+?How do I keep a shag from looking dated?

 Ask for soft, blended layers over harsh disconnection, keep the ends healthy with a heat shield and light moisture, and trim on schedule.
-Soft layering is what keeps the cut reading current.
+Soft layering is what keeps the cut looking current instead of dated, no matter which version you choose.

 Cool That Outlasts the Trend Cycle